TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 ---

 ## Control Inputs
-Note for a realistic quadcopter, the commanded rotor forces are achieved by translating the commanded rotor forces to commanded rotor spin speeds, and sending those commands to Electronic Speed Controllers (ESCs).
+Note for a realistic quadcopter, the commanded rotor forces are achieved by translating the commanded rotor forces $f_i$ to commanded rotor spin speeds $\omega_i$, and sending those commands to Electronic Speed Controllers (ESCs).
 The mapping from rotor lift to rotor spin speed is given by the following simplified expression,

 $$
 f_i = C_{T} \omega_i^2 \text{, i} \in \{1, 2, 3, 4\}